otis-bot/otis-bot.github.io/README.md

 # About the Website
-The Otis website was created with the <a href="http://ojs.xyz/solid-jekyll/theme">solid-jekyll</a> theme designed by <a href="https://github.com/st4ple/solid-jekyll">blacktie.co</a>.
+The Otis website was created with the <a href="https://github.com/st4ple/solid-jekyll">solid-jekyll</a> theme designed by blacktie.co.
 The site was made to serve as a soft landing page for those interested in the Otis-Bot Project.

 # Otis-Bot Project
 Otis-Bot is an Otis project, built and maintained by students and graduates of the Firehose Project.
 Otis-Bot is based on Hubot and written in Node.js/CoffeeScript.